danielbodnar/awesome-stars/README.md

 - [ecshreve/dev-env](https://github.com/ecshreve/dev-env) - docker based development environment
 - [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
 - [koalaman/shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool for shell scripts
-- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator, powered by large language model APIs.
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator, powered by LLM APIs.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
 - [argilla-io/argilla](https://github.com/argilla-io/argilla) - ✨Argilla: the open-source feedback platform for LLMs
 - [hegelai/prompttools](https://github.com/hegelai/prompttools) - Open-source tools for prompt testing and experimentation, with support for both LLMs (e.g. OpenAI, LLaMA) and vector databases (e.g. Chroma, Weaviate, LanceDB).